Table of Contents

 Because reference ID numbers are established by or on behalf of the U.S. person filing Form 8865, there is no need to apply to the IRS to request a reference ID number or for permission to use these numbers.

-Generally, the reference ID number assigned to a foreign partnership on Form 8865 has relevance only on Form 8865 and should not be used with respect to that foreign partnership on other IRS forms.
-However, the foreign partnership's reference ID number should also be entered on Form 8858 if the foreign partnership is listed as a tax owner of a foreign disregarded entity on Form 8858.
-See the instructions for Form 8858, line 3c(2) for more information
+Generally, the reference ID number assigned to a foreign partnership on Form 8865 has relevance only on Form 8865, its schedules, and any other form that is attached to or associated with Form 8865, and should not be used with respect to that foreign partnership on other IRS forms.
+However, the foreign partnership's reference ID number should also be entered on Form 8858, Information Return of U.S. Persons With Respect To Foreign Disregarded Entities, if the foreign partnership is listed as a tax owner of a foreign disregarded entity on Form 8858.
+See the instructions for Form 8858, line 3c(2), for more information.

 The same reference ID number must be used consistently from tax year to tax year with respect to a given foreign partnership.
 If for any reason a reference ID number falls out of use (for example, the foreign partnership no longer exists due to disposition or liquidation), the reference ID number used for that foreign partnership cannot be used again for another foreign partnership for purposes of Form 8865 reporting.